 Contact Interviewees/Contributors for Permission

 All artwork/images are copyright of the interviewees/contributors and may not be reproduced without their explicit permission.
-The Great Discontent/Wayward Wild is unable to grant permission for the use of artwork/images belonging to interviewees and/or contributors.
+The Great Discontent/Institute of Possibility is unable to grant permission for the use of artwork/images belonging to interviewees and/or contributors.
 Please contact interviewees and contributors directly via the contact information on their personal sites.
-The Great Discontent/Wayward Wild is not responsible for facilitating connections between its interviewees/contributors and those who wish to reprint their work.
+The Great Discontent/Institute of Possibility is not responsible for facilitating connections between its interviewees/contributors and those who wish to reprint their work.

 Interviews May Not Be Reprinted

-Interviews published on The Great Discontent are original works and cannot be reproduced electronically, digitally, in printed or any other form, format, or media in whole or part without the explicit, written permission of The Great Discontent/Wayward Wild, except in the cases outlined below under “fair use” rules.
+Interviews published on The Great Discontent are original works and cannot be reproduced electronically, digitally, in printed or any other form, format, or media in whole or part without the explicit, written permission of The Great Discontent/Institute of Possibility, except in the cases outlined below under “fair use” rules.